The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Introduction

-Putting aside for the moment the obvious regularity questions, when $g \not\equiv 0$ and in the \emph{absence} of the multiplicity 1 assumption on $V$ as in (a), another key difficulty arises; that is, a combination of (a) and (b) may occur, in the sense that $V$ may consist both of a higher multiplicity part $V_{0}$ on which $H_{V} = 0$ a.e.\ and the multiplicity 1 part $V_{g} = |\partial^{\star} \, E|$ on which $H_{V} = g\nu$ a.e.
+Putting aside for the moment the obvious regularity questions, in the \emph{absence} of the multiplicity 1 assumption on $V$ as in (a), a combination of the conclusions in (a) and (b) may conceivably occur (even if $g >0$); that is to say, $V$ may consist of a higher multiplicity part $V_{0}$ on which $H_{V} = 0$ a.e.\ and the multiplicity 1 part $V_{g} = |\partial^{\star} \, E|$ on which $H_{V} = g\nu$ a.e.
 The two parts $V_{0}$ and $V_{g}$ may merge together in a potentially very complicated manner on not too small a set (see Figure~\ref{fig:necks} in Section~\ref{overview}).
 This would prevent their separation from each other as critical points, in $N$, of $A$ and $A - {\rm Vol}_{g}$ respectively.

-In light of this, to prove Theorem~\ref{thm:existence}, one approach would be to first rule out higher multiplicity in $V$.
+In light of this, to prove Theorem~\ref{thm:existence}, one approach would be to first rule out higher multiplicity in $V$ when $g >0$ and $u_{\e_{j}}$ are min-max critical points.
 If this succeeds we would be in case (a).
-As regards regularity in this case, the central difficulty would be that eventhough $V$ may be of multiplicity 1, a priori $V$ may still have a large (but ${\mathcal H}^{n}$-null) set of singularities with higher multiplicity planar tangent cones.
+As regards regularity in this case, the central difficulty would be that eventhough $V$ is of multiplicity 1, a priori $V$ may still have a large (but ${\mathcal H}^{n}$-null) set of singularities with higher multiplicity planar tangent cones.
 However this possibility can be ruled out by a direct application of \cite[Theorem~5.1]{BW2}, \cite[Theorem~9.1]{BW2} and \cite[Theorem~6.4]{BW2}.
 From there, it is in fact a few easy steps to the full regularity conclusion claimed in Theorem~\ref{thm:existence}.

 In the generality in which we work here though, showing that no part of $V$ can develop higher multiplicity appears to be difficult.
-In the absence of Morse index control in the limiting process higher multiplicity can in fact occur (see the example in \cite[Section~6.3]{HT}; see also \cite{Sch1} for a related example, which seems to have originally appeared in \cite{GB}, where a sequence of CMC hypersurfaces with fixed mean curvature converges to a multiplicity 2 plane).
+In the absence of Morse index control in the limiting process higher multiplicity can in fact occur (see the example in \cite[Section~6.3]{HT}; see also \cite{Sch1} for a related example, which according to \cite{Sch1} has originally appeared in \cite{GB}, where a sequence of CMC hypersurfaces of Euclidean space with fixed mean curvature converges as varifolds to a multiplicity 2 plane).
 In any case we here follow a strategy that avoids altogether the need to rule out higher multiplicity.